Fiat money: 20th century

-After World War I, governments and banks generally still promised to convert notes and coins into their nominal commodity (redemption by specie, typically gold) on demand.
-However, the costs of the war and the required repairs and economic growth based on government borrowing afterward made governments suspend redemption by specie.
-Some governments were careful of avoiding sovereign default but not wary of the consequences of paying debts by consigning newly printed cash not associated with a metal standard to their creditors, which resulted in hyperinflation – for example the hyperinflation in the Weimar Republic.
+Immediately after World War I, governments and banks generally still promised to convert notes and coins into their nominal commodity (redemption by specie, typically gold) on demand.
+However, the costs of the war and the required repairs and economic growth based on subsequent government borrowing made governments suspend redemption by specie.
+Some governments were wary of avoiding sovereign default but did not realise the consequences of paying debts by consigning newly printed cash not associated with a metal standard to their creditors, which resulted in hyperinflation: for example the hyperinflation in the Weimar Republic.

 From 1944 to 1971, the Bretton Woods agreement fixed the value of 35 United States dollars to one troy ounce of gold.
-Other currencies were calibrated with the U.S. dollar at fixed rates.
+Other currencies were calibrated with the U.S. dollar at fixed rates: for example the pound sterling traded for many years within a narrow band centred on US$2.80.
 The U.S. promised to redeem dollars with gold transferred to other national banks.
 Trade imbalances were corrected by gold reserve exchanges or by loans from the International Monetary Fund (IMF).

-The Bretton Woods system was ended by what became known as the Nixon shock.
-This was a series of economic changes by United States President Richard Nixon in 1971, including unilaterally canceling the direct convertibility of the United States dollar to gold.
+The Bretton Woods system was ended by what became known as the Nixon shock, a series of economic changes by United States President Richard Nixon in 1971.
+These changes included unilaterally canceling the direct convertibility of the United States dollar to gold.
 Since then, a system of national fiat monies has been used globally, with variable exchange rates between the major currencies.

 Precious metal coinage

 During the 1960s, production of silver coins for circulation ceased when the face value of the coin was less than the cost of the precious metal it contained (whereas it had been greater historically).
 In the United States, the Coinage Act of 1965 eliminated silver from circulating dimes and quarter dollars, and most other countries did the same with their coins.
 The Canadian penny, which was mostly copper until 1996, was removed from circulation altogether during the autumn of 2012 due to the cost of production relative to face value.
+On February 9, 2025, United States President Donald Trump instructed Scott Bessent, the secretary of the Treasury, to halt production of the penny, citing its high production costs.

 In 2007, the Royal Canadian Mint produced a million dollar gold bullion coin and sold five of them.
 In 2015, the gold in the coins was worth more than 3.5 times the face value.